bogeeee/restfuncs/readme.md

 Nothing more is needed for such a method (no ZOD and no routing @decorators).
 Restfuncs will provide (a):
 - **Zero conf REST API**.
 Needs no routing @decorators, you can just call them in *all* (imaginable) ways.
 - **RPC client**  Just call your service method from the client/browser as if it was lokal like 'await myRemoteService.myAPIMethod(...)`, while enjoying full end2end type safety.
-  - With **Websockets** TODO: The client tries to use very fast websockets.
-Cookie session, CORS setup and CSRF protection is automatically synced with / behaves like the classic http requests.
-So nothing to worry - all just working.
+  - With **Websockets** TODO: The client automatically tries to upgrade to fast websockets.
+Cookie sessions are automatically synced with the classic http requests and CORS setup and CSRF protection is of course regarded though all your ServerSession classes with different settings. _Multiplexed though a single socket while secured with signed/encrypted tokens_.
+So nothing to worry - all just working ;)
 - Typescript native **input validation**.
 You already declared your parameters by typescript (can be any complex type !), restfuncs will validate that automatically.  _No need to repeat yourself in any inconvenient declaration language, **no need to learn ZOD**.
 It is achieved by a build plugin that uses the [typescript-rtti](https://typescript-rtti.org/) library_
 - Typescript native **result validation** TODO.
 Also your output/result gets validated and shaped to what's declared.
 Improves safety and allows for [typescript tips and tricks](TODO) to shape an object to the form you want.
 - FUTURE (after 1.0): **API browser** (just point the url to your partners and they've got all the information and examples they need to call your methods from other programming languages )